 The federal Americans with Disabilities Act (ADA) offers protection to disabled individuals in the workplace.
 Under the law, employers cannot discriminate against a person with a physical disability or mental illness when hiring, compensating, promoting or firing.
 The law also protects disabled people from suffering retaliation from an employer when they report violations to the law.

 Being discriminated against at your place of work because of a real or perceived disability is not just unfair and humiliating, it is against the law.
-From our offices in Red Bank, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including disability discrimination.
+From our offices in Red Bank, NJ, Newark, NJ, and Marlton, NJ, McOmber McOmber & Luber, P.C. represents both employees and employers throughout the state in a wide range of employment discrimination matters, including disability discrimination.
 A disability discrimination lawyer at our firm will provide you with a clear and candid evaluation of any potential claims, as well as all legal options available to you.

 Who is Considered Disabled Under the ADA?